 Leadership Scholars are required to work three hours per week for the university.
 Freshmen and sophomore Leadership Scholars are assigned to faculty or staff mentors.
 These mentors help guide their Leadership Scholars through their first year.
 Each semester, the Leadership Scholars have an outstanding speaker address them.
 The junior and senior years the Leadership Scholars serve the university in others ways.
-For more information, e-mail Barbara Patterson, Director of Student Involvement at bpatters@troy.edu or Joe Hutto, at jbhutto@troy.edu
+For more information, e-mail Barbara Patterson, Director of Student Involvement at bpatters@troy.edu.